 “Yes.
 At the very beginning of the press tour in January, somebody asked her, 'What's happening with your nightmares?', And she said, 'I don't have them very often since we stopped filming.'
 I got a kind of chill.

 “When you're asking people to talk about trauma, the last thing you want to do is to exploit them again.
 You need to feel like you're doing something positive.
 Part of taking Paris back through her trauma was almost like a therapy for her.
 She told me at the beginning of us talking together that she couldn't go to a therapist because she’d felt abused by them in these schools.
 Therapy was part of her PTSD.
-I started to realize that she'd likely never reflected on these things, and that might be why she was plagued by these terrifying nightmares and couldn't sleep.
+I started to realise that she'd likely never reflected on these things, and that might be why she was plagued by these terrifying nightmares and couldn't sleep.
 Knowing how to use the media and feeling more comfortable with telling her story this way, she chose this as a path instead of therapy.”

 How were you able to capture moments when Paris was being herself and not the persona?

-“I knew I needed to be with her at moments where her whole entourage wasn't around, when she was in a point of self-reflection, when she kind of had to shed the armor for a moment.
+“I knew I needed to be with her at moments where her whole entourage wasn't around, when she was in a point of self-reflection, when she kind of had to shed the armour for a moment.
 So one of the reasons I asked to be with her the whole time during that work trip to Seoul was that I knew that she had this punishing 24-hour schedule and she would do it for days at a time.
 At the end of it, I knew she was likely to hit a wall.
 I was looking for that moment to really say to her, ‘Okay, what's really happening here,’ because I knew the character wouldn't answer: It would have to be Paris.”

 Was it difficult to tell when you were getting the character “Paris” versus the real Paris?